OCHA-DAP/hdx-python-api/documentation/main.md

 dictionary which can either be empty if there are no dates in the row or can be populated with keys startdate and/or enddate which are of type timezone-aware datetime.
-The lowest start date and highest end date are used to set the reference period and are returned in the results dictionary in keys startdate and enddate.
+The lowest start date and highest end date are used to set the time period and are returned in the results dictionary in keys startdate and enddate.

     dataset.generate_resource_from_iterator(HEADERS, ITERATOR, HXLTAGS,